 Upon installing WordPress, an Administrator account is automatically created.

-You can see a listing of all defined roles by accessing the role_names property of the global WP_Roles object (which you can access with
+You can see a listing of all defined roles by accessing the role_names property of the global WP_Roles object (which you can retrieve with wp_roles(), or, prior to version 4.3, with global $wp_roles;).

 A Role defines a set of tasks a user assigned the role is allowed to perform.
 For instance, the Super Admin role encompasses every possible task that can be performed within a Network of virtual WordPress sites.
 The Administrator role limits the allowed tasks only to those which affect a single site.
 On the other hand, the Author role allows the execution of just a small subset of tasks.